-As part of a project funded by The IET through the Engineering Education Grant Scheme, the UKESF provided 36 schools with classroom kits (15 circuit boards) and supporting materials, as well as the delivery of CPD to Physics teachers from these schools.
+As part of a project funded by The IET through the Engineering Education Grant Scheme, in 2017 the UKESF provided 36 schools with classroom kits (15 circuit boards) and supporting materials, as well as the delivery of CPD to Physics teachers from these schools.

 The teaching tool is centred around the ‘Music Mixer’ circuit, which combines two audio signals, for example music from mobile phones, and encourages students to control the volume by experimenting with different electronic components, thus learning about electronic sensors (e.g. LDRs) and resistor dividers.
 The design exposes all components and demystifies the electronics for the students.
 The board also has dedicated sections for determining Planck’s constant by measuring and plotting the voltage and current through four differently coloured LEDs, in addition to experimenting with capacitor discharge.

 UKESF scholars have been heavily involved in the project, including producing a series of ‘explainer’ videos to help support schools.